ljcphillips/clmystery1/README.md

 ## Step 2: Investigate

+Each step of your investigation will contain the reference at the top.
+This reference contains the description of the commands you will need to complete the step.
+You can view them in the Terminal or by navigating to a file on Github.

+Reference: ./reference/getting_started.md

 Open a Terminal, go to the location of the files (using the `cd` command), and start by reading the file 'step0'.

 One way you can do this is with following command: